 Travel times are a boundary within mySidewalk.
-You will need to create one and add it to your custom boundaries (layers) list before you can leverage it in Seek, a map or other components on reports and dashboards.
+You will need to create one and add it to your custom boundaries (layers) list before you can leverage it when looking for data, when creating a map or making other components on reports and dashboards.

 Click "Geography" in the navigation bar (icon of polygon)